SAFCSP-Team/drive-thrue-management-with-closing-option-project/README.md

 2.4.
 The user should be able to close the restaurant
 Performing this option should create a file containing the following:
 - All the created orders.
-- All the transactions (orders prices).
+- All the transactions (order prices).
 - The total income.
 - The most ordered item.